12 Step foot controller: Elements

 The keyboard can be set to play one note only, or set to a "poly" mode, which can sound multiple notes at the same time.
 The "one note only" setting has long been a standard feature of pedal keyboards intended for use playing basslines, because in many cases, having two bass notes sounding simultaneously can be unduly "muddy".

 Each preset also has settings for legato, hold, or "toggle".
 In "Legato" mode, it is like playing a piano with the damper pedal pressed; each note you press keeps sustaining.
 The programming automatically replaces any subsequent note in a smooth, seamless legato fashion.
 If you press the middle button, it mutes any lingering notes or chords.
 "Toggle" allows the user to switch between modes.

 One feature in the 12 Step not found in other MIDI foot controllers is that each key can be programmed to play up to five notes.
 This way, a violin player performing a pop song as a one man band could program the 12 Step keys to play the chords she needs.
 For example, the C button could be programmed to play a C major triad chord, the D key could play a d minor triad, the G key could play a G dominant seventh chord, the A key could play an "a minor" seventh chord, and so on.

-Since the chords are user programmed, the chord voicings for these chords could cover multiple octaves.
+Since the chords and notes are user- programmed, the chord voicings for these chords could cover multiple octaves.
 A bass player in a power trio could program the 12 Step to play power chords, enabling her to provide chordal accompaniment for the lead guitarist's guitar solo with her feet while she plays bass with her hands.

 While the presets often provide chords in close voicing (all notes within an octave), there are no technical restrictions on octaves for programming (at least within the standard range of MIDI notes).
 As such, open voicing chords can be programmed, such as jazz chord voicings that add higher extensions (e.g. 11ths or 13ths).
-As well, since the chords are programmed, there are none of the limitations that a human keyboard player might face; the 12 Step can perform 10ths, 11ths, and 13ths that would be challenging or impossible for a pianist to play with one hand.
+As well, since the chords are programmed, there are none of the limitations that a human keyboard player might face; the 12 Step can perform 10ths, 11ths, and 13ths in keys that would be challenging or impossible for a pianist to play with one hand.

 As well, since the 12 Step allows users to program any combination of five notes per rubbery key, the 12 Step could also be used to provide a deep sub-bass note and a four note chord in a standard accompaniment register (i.e. around middle C on a piano).
-A 12 Step programmed in this fashion could provide a one man band with a simple bass part and chordal accompaniment.
+A 12 Step programmed in this fashion could provide a one-man band with a simple bass part and chordal accompaniment with four-note chords.